SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/3_globalaccount/3_2_btp_ea_ga_manage.md

 In the Account Explorer, you can create and manage Subaccounts and Directories.

 A global account can contain one or more subaccounts.
-Subaccounts in a global account are independent from each other.
+Subaccounts in a global account are independent of each other.

 In subaccounts, you deploy applications, use services, and manage your subscriptions.
 You can use them to manage members, authorizations, and entitlements.